swaechter/smbjwrapper/README.md

     SharedDirectory sharedDirectory = new SharedDirectory(rootDirectory, "Directory/Subdirectory/Subdirectory");
     SharedFile sharedFile = new SharedFile(rootDirectory, "Directory/Subdirectory/File.txt");

-Please be aware, that the directory and file path of `sharedDirectory` and `sharedFile` are always absolute - the path of `rootDirectory` won't be inserted before (You can of course access the path of this object to create a hierarchy/tree).
+Please note: The new path is always absolute and won't be appended to the path of the reused object.
+In case you want to create a hierarchy, get the path of the parent in advance and append the new path name.

 ### Access a directory/file and traverse the tree